ajleon95/ajleon.github.io/_posts/2022-02-15-solving-wordle-inputs.md

 At first I thought about using a string.
 But that seemed a little too complicated.
 How would I handle having only the third letter, or the first and fourth letter, or some other combination?

 So then I thought a list would be a great way to represent the 5 letters.
-We can make a list with 5 None values like this:
+I made a list with 5 `None` values like this:

 ```python
 def get_green_letters():